Watermelon Man (composition)

-1963 Herbie Hancock version
+1962 Herbie Hancock version

 Hancock wrote the piece to help sell his debut album as a leader, Takin' Off (1962), on Blue Note Records; it was the first piece of music he had ever composed with a commercial goal in mind.
-The popularity of the piece, due primarily to Mongo Santamaría, paid Hancock's bills for five or six years.
-Hancock did not feel the composition was a sellout however, describing that structurally, it was one of his strongest pieces due to its almost mathematical balance.
+The popularity of the piece, due primarily to Mongo Santamaría's version, paid Hancock's bills for five or six years.
+Hancock did not feel the composition was a sellout, however, describing it as one of his strongest pieces structurally.

-The form is a sixteen bar blues.
+"Watermelon Man" is written in a sixteen-bar blues form.
 Recalling the piece, Hancock said, "I remember the cry of the watermelon man making the rounds through the back streets and alleys of Chicago.
 The wheels of his wagon beat out the rhythm on the cobblestones."
-The tune, based on a bluesy piano riff, drew on elements of R&B, soul jazz and bebop, all combined into a pop hook.
+The tune drew on elements of R&B, soul jazz, and bebop.
 Hancock joined bassist Butch Warren and drummer Billy Higgins in the rhythm section, with Freddie Hubbard on trumpet and Dexter Gordon on tenor saxophone.
 Hancock's chordal work draws from the gospel tradition, while he builds his solo on repeated riffs and trilled figures.

 Mongo Santamaría version

-Hancock filled in for pianist Chick Corea in Mongo Santamaría's band one weekend at a nightclub in The Bronx when Corea gave notice that he was leaving.
-Hancock played the tune for Santamaría at friend Donald Byrd's urging.
-Santamaría started accompanying him on his congas, then his band joined in, and the small audience slowly got up from their tables and started dancing, laughing and having a great time.
+After pianist Chick Corea left Afro-Cuban jazz percussionist Mongo Santamaría's band, Hancock served as a temporary replacement for a weekend engagement at a nightclub in The Bronx.
+During this engagement, Hancock played "Watermelon Man" for Santamaría at Donald Byrd's urging.
+Santamaría started accompanying him on his congas, the rest of the band joined in, and the small audience slowly got up from their tables and started dancing.
 Santamaría later asked Hancock if he could record the tune.
-On December 17, 1962, Mongo Santamaría recorded a three-minute version, suitable for radio, where he joined timbalero Francisco "Kako" Baster in a cha-cha beat, while drummer Ray Lucas performed a backbeat.
+On December 17, 1962, he recorded a three-minute version, suitable for radio, where he joined timbalero Francisco "Kako" Baster in a cha-cha beat, while drummer Ray Lucas performed a backbeat.
 With the enthusiasm of record producer Orrin Keepnews, the band re-recorded the song and released it as a single under Battle Records.
-The single reached number 10 on Billboard in 1963.
-Santamaría included the track on his album Watermelon Man!
+The single reached number 10 on Billboard in April 1963.
+Santamaría subsequently included the track on his album Watermelon Man!
 (1963).
-Santamaría's recording is sometimes considered the beginning of Latin boogaloo, a fusion of Afro-Cuban rhythms with those of R&B.
+Santamaría's recording is sometimes considered the beginning of the boogaloo genre, a fusion of Afro-Cuban jazz and R&B.